viktors-telle/personal-blog/content/blog/how-to-improve-your-code-readability/index.md

 ## 6. Split long lines of code into multiple lines

-Do not make the lines
+Try to avoid writing the lines of code that exceed 100 symbols.

 Don't